CPE-OAuth/servicestage-mobileapp-quickapp-example/doc/en/tutorial/Step9_BuildMobileApp.md

 ![s5b](./imgs/s5b.png)

 * Common directory is a common resource file and component file.
 Each page directory stores the resource files and component files of the respective pages, such as images, CSS, JS, etc.
-* Manifest file, located at <rootdir>/src/manifest.json, describes essential information about your app like application descriptions, interface declarations, page routing(in ìrouterî) and configuration related to the UI display(ìdisplayî).
+* Manifest file, located at <rootdir>/src/manifest.json, describes essential information about your app like application descriptions, interface declarations, page routing(in ‚Äúrouter‚Äù) and configuration related to the UI display(‚Äúdisplay‚Äù).

-You can configure the appís Home page (which opens as the main screen when the mobile app launches) in the manifest file.
+You can configure the app‚Äôs Home page (which opens as the main screen when the mobile app launches) in the manifest file.
 In the sample <rootdir>/src/Login is the home page, configured in manifest. json as below.
 ![s5c](./imgs/s5c.png)